-In the meantime, PE fund managers have found this environment attractive to monetise their mature investments.
-Per Figure 9, exit value and number increased by 17% and 1% respectively in 2018 from 2017 to US\$373 billion and 2,165 respectively.
-In 2018, the majority of Buyout exit value was achieved by selling the portfolio companies in trade sales to other market participants and competitors (56%), while the balance was split mainly between sales to other PE Funds (32%), public listings through IPOs (10%), and recapitalisations, restructurings, or sales to management (2%)^(v).
+Per Figure 8, 2019 recorded positive Buyout exit momentum with aggregate exit value up approximately 10.1% year-on-year to approximately US\$451 billion.
+During the first 6 months of 2020, aggregate Buyout exit value stood at around US\$112 billion.
+The majority of Buyout exit value in 2019 was achieved by selling the portfolio companies in trade sales to other market participants and competitors (54%), while the balance was split mainly between sales to other PE Funds (23%), public listings through IPOs (19%), and recapitalisations, restructurings, or sales to management (4%)(iv).

-Fig. 9: Company Exits from Buyout Funds
+Fig. 8: Company Exits from Buyout Funds

-One observable impact of the GFC has been the lengthened holding periods for Buyout PE investments since 2008 per Figure $10^{(iv)}$.
+One observable impact of the GFC has been the lengthened holding periods for Buyout PE investments since 2008 per Figure 9(viii).
 The longer holding period was necessary post-GFC as fund managers needed more time to repair the balance sheet and operations of their Investee Companies which were impacted by the GFC.
-After reaching a peak of 5.9 years in 2014, the holding period started to trend down to 4.5 years in 2018 as fund managers took advantage of the positive capital market and macroeconomic environment to divest their mature investments.
+After reaching a peak of 6 years in 2014, the holding period started to trend down to 4.3 years in 2019 as fund managers generally took advantage of the positive capital market and macroeconomic environment to divest many of their investments.

-Fig. 10: Median Buyout Investment Holding Periods
+Fig. 9: Median Buyout Investment Holding Periods

-Historical PE Returns(viii)
+Historical PE Returns(ix)

 A key industry metric for measuring a PE Fund's performance is its net internal rate of return or "IRR", which factors in the irregular cash flows of PE investing.
 The IRR is the net return earned by an investor in a PE Fund, net of all fees and expenses, and incorporating the timing effect of cash inflows and outflows of that fund.
-Per Figure 11^(viii), Buyout and Growth Equity strategies have produced the strongest historic performance as measured by the median net IRRs since inception of funds within each of the key PE strategies across vintages 1990 to 201513.
+Per Figure 10(ix), Buyout and Growth Equity strategies have produced the strongest historic performance as measured by the median net IRRs since inception of funds within each of the key PE strategies across vintages 1990 to 2016.

-Fig. 11: Median Net IRR Returns by Strategy
+Fig. 10: Median Net IRR Returns by Strategy

-Additionally, per Figure 1214, a comparison of indexed private equity performance to the public market S&P 500 Index demonstrates that Buyout funds have historically outperformed public markets (represented by the S&P 500 Index), over an extended period of time^(ix).
-It should be noted that there is a very strong correlation between the two indices as the entry and exit valuations of PE investments are highly correlated to the public market valuations.
+Additionally, per Figure 11, a comparison of indexed private equity performance to the public market S&P 500 Index demonstrates that Buyout funds have historically outperformed public markets (represented by the S&P 500 Index), over an extended period of time(x).
+It should be noted that there is a strong correlation between the two indices as the entry and exit valuations of PE investments are highly correlated to the public market valuations.

-Fig. 12: Private Capital Quarterly Index Return versus S&P 500 (rebased to 100)
+Fig. 11: Private Capital Quarterly Index Return versus S&P 500 (rebased to 100)

-13 IRR data for vintages younger than 2015 is not meaningful.
+IRR data for vintages younger than 2016 is not meaningful.

-14 The Preqin - Private Capital Quarterly Index is calculated using data from Preqin's Performance Analyst product.
+The Preqin - Private Capital Quarterly Index is calculated using data from Preqin's Performance Analyst product.
 The models use quarterly cash flow transactions and net asset values reported for over 9,000 individual private capital partnerships across the entire spectrum of private capital strategies as defined by Preqin.

 However, it should be noted that there is significant divergence in terms of performance between Buyout Funds.
-Per Figure 13, the median returns are similar across different regions but there appears to be greater divergence of returns in Europe - a difference in IRR of 25.5% between upper and lower quartile versus 16.5% in North America and 18.2% in Asia^(x).
-Thus, it is important to be able to invest in PE Funds that can deliver median or better returns in order to outperform the public market index returns
+For example, per Figure 12, the median returns are similar across different regions but there appears to be greater divergence of returns in Europe - a difference in IRR of 21.3% between upper and lower quartile versus 16.2% in North America and 18.2% in Asia(xi).
+Thus, it is important to be able to invest in PE Funds that can deliver median or better returns in order to outperform the public market index returns.

-Fig. 13: 15-year IRR15 of Buyout Funds across Regions and Quartiles (p.a.)
+Fig. 12: 15-year IRR of Buyout Funds across Regions and Quartiles (p.a.)